Guide and Accommodation

 Transportation in Tibet

 Transportation condition in Tibet has changed significantly.
-The street conditions in Tibet are better and better with the quick improvement of Tibet's economy and the solid help of focal government.
-A vehicle system revolved around Lhasa has come to fruition in Tibet, covering different territories of Tibet.
+The street conditions in Tibet are better and better with the quick improvement of Tibet's economy and the solid help of the focal government.
+A vehicle system revolving around Lhasa has come to fruition in Tibet, covering different territories of Tibet.
 Street conditions in Tibet have additionally been improved fundamentally as of late, particularly the streets in the urban communities and between enormous urban communities.
-The greater part of the renowned touring spots have black-top street, for example, the Lhasa territory, Tsetang, Nyingchi, Gyangtse town, Shigatse, Chamdo, etc. Regular vehicles could keep running on these tarred streets.
-Just to those remote mountain regions far away from Lhasa land cruisers will be utilized for the smooth passing.
+The greater part of the renowned touring spots has a black-top street, for example, the Lhasa territory, Tsetang, Nyingchi, Gyangtse town, Shigatse, Chamdo, etc. Regular vehicles could keep running on these tarred streets.
+Just to those remote mountain regions far away from Lhasa land cruisers will be utilized for smooth passing.

 Best time to visit Tibet

 In spite of the high height of the Tibetan Plateau, the daytime temperatures are very mellow.
 During April and November, the normal temperature reaches a structure of 15-25 degrees Celsius and the skies are commonly clear and blue.
 From July to August, however, there can be an odd shower during the day.
 The evenings, in any case, can be freezing and temperatures can dip under 0 degrees Celsius.
 During the day a light shirt or jumper and lightweight jeans will be reasonable, yet a warm downy or down coat is prescribed for the nighttime.
 The best season for overland visits in Tibet is from April to November and for treks and Mt.
 Kailash visits from April to the start of October.

 Food in Tibet